toraritte/nix-tome/draft.md

 Some concrete issues are the following:

+  + **Identifying the dependencies of software components**

-• A software component is almost never self-contained; rather, it depends on other components to do some work on its behalf.
-These are its dependencies.
+    A software component is almost never self-contained; rather, it depends on other components to do some work on its behalf.
+These are its **runtime dependencies**.
 For correct deployment, it is necessary that all dependencies are identified.
-This identification is quite hard, however, as it is often difficult to test whether the dependency specifi- cation is complete.
-After all, if we forget to specify a dependency, we don’t discover that fact if the machine on which we are testing already happens to have the depen- dency installed.
+This identification is quite hard, however, as it is often difficult to test whether the dependency specification is complete.
+After all, if we forget to specify a dependency, we don’t discover that fact if the machine on which we are testing already happens to have the dependency installed.

-• Dependencies are not just a runtime issue.
-To build a component in the first place we need certain dependencies (such as compilers), and these need not be the same as the runtime dependencies, although there may be some overlap.
-In general, deployment of the build-time dependencies is not an end-user issue, but it might be in source- based deployment scenarios; that is, when a component is deployed in source form.
+    In *source-based* deployment scenarios - when a component is deployed in source form- the component has to be built in the first place.
+This requires certain dependencies (**build-time dependencies**, such as compilers), and these need not be the same as the runtime dependencies, although there may be some overlap.

-This is common in the open source world.
+  + **Compatibility of dependencies**

-• Dependencies also need to be compatible with what is expected by the referring component.
+    Dependencies also need to be *compatible* with what is expected by the referring component.
 In general, not all versions of a component will work.
 This is the case even in the presence of type-checked interfaces, since interfaces never give a full specification of the observable behaviour of a component.
 Also, components often exhibit build-time variability, meaning that they can be built with or without certain optional features, or with other parameters selected at build time.
 Even worse, the component might be dependent on a specific compiler, or on specific compilation options being used for its dependencies (e.g., for Application Binary Interface (ABI) compatibility).

 • Even if all required dependencies are present, our component still has to find them, in order to actually establish a concrete composition of components.
 This is often a rather labour-intensive part of the deployment process.
 Examples include setting